burcuicen/trend-vortex-frontend/README.md

 ## Trend Vortex Frontend

-Trend Vortex is a powerful Vue.js frontend application that provides real-time insights by connecting to the Google Trends API.
+Trend Vortex is a Vue.js frontend application that provides real-time insights by connecting to the Google Trends API.
 This application enables users to stay ahead of the curve and explore the latest trends and topics from around the world.

 ### Features